 - Fulfil a recognised charitable purpose – such as promoting education, religious objectives or another public benefit such as medical, social or animal welfare – see separate briefing note.

 - Have an appropriate constitution.
-There are a number of ways in which a charity may be formed including by way of Trust, Limited Company by a new legal entity known as a Charitable Incorporated Organisation.
+There are a number of ways in which a charity may be formed including by way of Trust, Limited Company or a Charitable Incorporated Organisation.

 We are able to advise you which vehicle will best suit your needs.